-While valuations were down sharply last quarter with a down market, I don't see anything in terms of promise or peril to prompt a dramatic change in basic allocation or strategy.
-We are generally moving towards high dividends, from growth to value in the price appreciation category, and more into commodity stocks.
+I don't see anything in terms of promise or peril to prompt a dramatic change in our basic allocation or strategy.
+We are generally moving towards preferred stocks, other high dividend positions, from growth to value in the price appreciation category, and holding the commodity stocks.

 The underlying strategy is to avoid stocks or portfolios which are likely to match the market.
 To match the market can be achieved by buying ETFs without the expense of a money manager and incurs volatility beyond my comfort.
-The fixed-income preferred stocks portfolios representing 48% of our allocation is conservative based on dividends received independent of market volatility.
-The 10% dividends from the High Dividend and Growth category allows us to be less concerned with price volatility.
-The 16% allocation to Price Appreciation portfolios is aggressive, balancing out what one may picture as a barbell strategy on the risk continuum.
+The fixed-income preferred stocks portfolios representing 51% of our allocation is conservative based on dividends received independent of market volatility.
+The 13% dividends from the High Dividend and Growth category allows us to be less concerned with price volatility.
+The 13% allocation to Price Appreciation portfolios is more aggressive, balancing out what one may picture as a barbell strategy on the risk continuum.